rishabgit/Sign-language-live-predictor/README.md

 ## Regarding any error
-It just be that I've forgot to upload some code or instruction in SSD part, so check out https://github.com/qfgaohao/pytorch-ssd
+Possibly I've might have just forgot to upload some code or instruction in SSD part, so check out https://github.com/qfgaohao/pytorch-ssd
 Still if you face any problem, please don't hesitate to open an issue.

 ## References